balder-dev/balder/doc/source/tutorial_guide/01_create_scenario.rst

         def test_valid_login_logout(self):
             pass

-The device classes are always inner-classes of the Scenario class, that uses the devices.
+The device classes are always inner-classes of the scenario class, that uses the devices.
 In addition, they must inherit from :class:`balder.Device`.

 Connect the devices